RyanHoliday.net - Meditations on strategy and life

 But over the last few years, I have come to practice a different form of gratitude.
 It’s one that is a little harder to do, that goes beyond the cliche and perfunctory acknowledgment of the good things in our lives, but as a result creates a deeper and more profound benefit.

-I forget how I came up with exactly, but I remember feeling particularly upset—rageful if I am being perfectly honest—about someone in my life.
+I forget how I came up with it exactly, but I remember feeling particularly upset—rageful, if I am being perfectly honest—about someone in my life.
 This was someone who had betrayed me and wronged me, and shown themselves to be quite different from the person that I had once so respected and admired.
 Even though our relationship had soured a few years before and they had been punished by subsequent events, I was still angry, regularly so, and I was disappointed with how much space they took up in my head.

 So one morning, as I sat down early with my journal as I do every morning, I started to write about it.
 Not about the anger that I felt—I had done that too many times—but instead about all the things I was grateful for about this person.
 I wrote about my gratitude for all sorts of things about them, big and small.
 It was just a sentence or two at first.
 Then a few days later, I did it again and then again and again whenever I thought about it, and watched as my anger partly gave way to appreciation.
 As I said, sometimes it was little things, sometimes big things: Opportunities they had given me.
 What I had learned.
 A gift they had given me.
 What weaknesses they had provided vivid warnings of with their behavior.
 I had to be creative to come up with stuff, but if I looked, it was there.

-This is part and parcel of living a life of amor fati.
-Where instead of fighting and resisting what happens to you, you accept it, you love it all.
 It’s easy to be thankful for family, for health, for life, even if we regularly take these things for granted.
 It’s easy to express gratitude for someone who has done something kind for you, or whose work you admire.
 We might not do it often enough, but in a sense, we are obligated to be grateful for such things.
-It is far harder to be grateful for things we didn’t want to happen or to people who have hurt us.
-But there were benefits hidden in these situations and these interactions too.
-And if there wasn’t, even if the situations were unconscionably and irredeemably bad there is always some bit of us that knows that we can be grateful that at least it wasn’t even worse.

 I’m not saying it will be magic but it will help.